 If you have NULL values in your column, you won’t be able to perform functions on it or combine it with another column.
 NULL results will be ignored and excluded from your results.
-NULL records being excluded from the result set is a result of what is called three-value logic (3VL) in SQL.
+This is a result of what’s called three-value logic (3VL) in SQL.
 Please refer to the following page for a detailed explanation.

-column: The column where you want NULL values to be replaced by the specified replace_value.
+column: The column containing the NULL values you want to replace with the specified

 coalesce("Column Name", 0)

 You’ll likely want to hide your original column by adding a Hide Columns step after the Add Column step in the Data Pipeline.